Lud's Church: In legend

 Scholars spent many decades debating the dialect of the medieval poem Sir Gawain and the Green Knight.
-Shortly after they came to a consensus that the dialect was that of the North-West Midlands on the Staffordshire/Cheshire border, Lud’s Church in the Staffordshire Moorlands was suggested by R. W. V. Elliot as one of the key settings for the climax of the poem's story – "The Green Chapel" – in May 1958.
+Shortly after they came to a consensus that the dialect was that of the North-West Midlands on the Staffordshire/Cheshire/Shropshire border, Lud’s Church in the Staffordshire Moorlands was suggested by R. W. V. Elliot as one of the key settings for the climax of the poem's story – "The Green Chapel" – in May 1958.
 Elliot went on to give a scholarly modern explication of most of the local landscape elements in a series of essays in scholarly journals.
 These various essays were later collected in his book in 1984.
 His general claim that "The Green Chapel" must be somewhere in this district was supported by other scholarly work suggesting the location as Nan Tor cave, above the former railway station at Wetton Mill.

 In fiction

-Lud's Church is a location in Alan Garner's The Moon of Gomrath, the second book in the Weirdstone Trilogy.
+Lud's Church / 'Ludcruck' is a location in Alan Garner's Boneland, the final book in the Weirdstone Trilogy.
 It is also the central location in the book Dark Peak by Marcus Sedgwick, which references the Sir Gawain legend.